fostiropoulos/auto-dataset/README.md

 ### Feature Vectors

 We provide the preprocessed features to download for 83 datasets.
 Features from state-of-the-art models CLIP, GPT2, ResNet, and ViT support fast evaluation by training a small downstream model, as well as multi-modal learning.
+Our feature vector dataset is a **performant** memory mapped database.

 ## Install